 Explore the relationships between living and non-living components of a forest ecosystem and how these are affected by the local environment.
 Walk through different forest types – exploring the changes, the adaptations, and the influencing factors, and investigate evidence of leaf damage by invertebrates… get up close to some decaying wood samples to discover invertebrate habitats… develop some mapping skills and explore human connections to the environment as you plot your journey on prepared maps – all this and more…

-Our Primary school programs include both in-class and field-based experiences and cater for students from K – 6.
+We offer a range of Primary programs and resources including both in-class and field-based experiences supporting the Science, HASS and Design and Technology curriculum and cater for students from K – 6.

-Grade 3/4 field-based programs are designed to introduce a number of new concepts supporting the science curriculum e.g. ecosystems, living and non-living things, life-cycles, producers consumers and decomposers, the use and management of natural resources…
+Programs are designed to introduce a number of new concepts e.g. ecosystems, forest types, living and non-living things, life-cycles, producers consumers and decomposers, adaptations, the use and sustainable management of natural resources.

 Please contact us for more details about planning your schools experience, to make a booking, discuss the cost structures and our transport subsidy options.